 - Each study bedroom has a mattress and bed, either a free standing or built in wardrobe, a study desk, a lamp and operator chair.

 - What size are the beds?

-- In DRA, FPA and Agnes Blackadder Hall the beds are double (approx 4' 6") apart from disabled access rooms where they are single beds (approx 3').
-The twin rooms in DRA are single beds and the twin rooms in Agnes Blackadder Hall have a double bed and a queen (4').
+In DRA, FPA and Agnes Blackadder Hall the beds are double (approx 4' 6") apart from disabled access rooms where they are single beds (approx 3').
+The shared rooms in DRA are single beds and the shared rooms in Agnes Blackadder Hall have a double bed and a queen (4').
 All other residences have single beds.

 What should I bring with me?

 The routes most commonly travelled by students are well covered by public transport and St. Andrew’s University is committed to encouraging students and staff to consider alternative modes of transport in a bid to reduce the Universities overall carbon footprint.
 For more information on alternative transport options see the University's Travel Plan.

 With the University's sustainability and green initiatives and the green transport plan, we do not encourage students to bring cars to the University.
 There are car parks at Agnes Blackadder Hall, Andrew Melville, DRA, Fife and Albany Parks, but extremely limited parking elsewhere.
 A permit is required to park in one of these car parks and can be obtained from the Estates department.

 - Yes you can but you are not permitted to store bicycles within the residences.
 Bicycles must be stored in cycles sheds where available or in cycle racks.
 Further information on where you can store your bikes can be found on the Hall Specific Information sheets at the back of the Resident's Guide.

 - Can I bring my own personal fridge?